Anti-Sadism/Bx00-xmas-packager/README.md

 Can a person hide files inside of YouTube videos undetectably?
 Can YouTube serve as a secret file host?
 What would happen if it developed that YouTube could be used for this purpose?
 Steganography is almost pointless if I can only hide text.
 What if I could hide videos, within videos?
 A photo collection?
 Large rar files and EXE's?
 Anything?

-If I access a video with illicit content, without knowing, am I guilty of anything?
+If I download an innocent seeming video teeming with hidden illicit content, without knowing what's there, am I legally guilty of anything?
 What if it is possible to share illicit content in YouTube videos?
 Can we detect this?

 ### Are the files hidden in the YouTube videos discoverable?

 I really want to say yes, actually.

+YES, but not cleanly.
+They need to guess the parameters.
+General attacks, such as the chi-squared attack may work, but YouTube's compression reduces detection because the forenic analyzer needs to guess which error correcting code you're using.

-BUT, no. We're waiting for someone to come up with a "clean" detection strategy, but visual attacks are difficult for some algorithms, where for others, steganography is dead simple to spot, and the name of the algorithm is a joke about this. (checkers)
+We're waiting for someone to come up with a "clean" detection strategy, but visual attacks are difficult for some algorithms, where for others, steganography is dead simple to spot, and the name of the algorithm is a joke about this. (checkers) A current area of focus is to devise more invisible algorithms which show high robustness.
+One future idea is to use the Discrete Chirplet transform- it shows promise for this; with its superior robustness that is nearly antifragile to some image compression operations.

 ### The rumored AmerisourceBergen attack in 2014: